EASS-HIT-PART-A-2025-CLASS-VII/WhatTheNote/README.md

     - Copy the generated API key

 4. **Configure Environment Variables**
-    - Create a `.env` file in the root.
+    - Create a `.env` file in the root:
     ```sh
     touch .env
     ```
-    - Add the following content to the `.env` file
+    - Add the following content to the `.env` file:
     ```sh
     echo "GROQ_API_KEY=your_groq_api_key" >> .env
     echo "GROQ_SERVICE_URL=http://groq:9000" >> .env
     ```
-    - Replace your_groq_api_key with the API key you created eariler
+    - Replace `your_groq_api_key` with the actual API key you generated earlier.

 5. **Start All Services**
     ```sh